How Age Affects Auto Insurance Rates

 How Age Affects Car Insurance Rates

-As car insurance companies calculate your premiums, they may place a large stock in your age if you or another driver in your household is under 25 years of age or over 70.
+As car insurance companies calculate your premiums, they may place a large stock in your age if you or another driver in your household is under 25 years old or over 65 years old.

 While this may seem like age discrimination at first glance, the policy is based on solid evidence that these age groups, along with new drivers, are more dangerous on the roads and therefore are a higher risk for the company to take on.
 The result is higher car insurance rates.